 Some people will need to start with only 5 minutes of gentle exercise and gradually increase it as you are able.
 The important point is to stay within your energy envelope and not be tempted to push too hard.

 You’ll know if you have overdone it as you will suffer a crash.
-Don’t be discouraged, rest up until you recover, then try again and this time aim for a shorter duration.
+Don’t be discouraged, rest up until you recover, then try again and this time aims for a shorter duration.

-To start down the road to recovery you need to firstly acknowledge that you are ill.
-The pesky tiredness and fatigue you feel won’t disappear simply with a few good nights sleep.
+To start down the road to recovery you need to first acknowledge that you are ill.
+The pesky tiredness and fatigue you feel won’t disappear simply with a few good nights’ sleep.

 Managing your energy within your energy envelope is vital to avoid crashes and help your body to recover.
 Rest when you need to and do not push yourself past your current energy limits.